crystal-lang/crystal/_gitbook/guides/concurrency.md

 # Concurrency

-## Concurrency vs. Paralelism
+## Concurrency vs. Parallelism

-The definitions of "concurrency" and "paralelism" somtimes get mixed up, but they are not the same.
+The definitions of "concurrency" and "parallelism" sometimes get mixed up, but they are not the same.

 A concurrent system is one that can be in charge of many tasks, although not necessarily it is executing them at the same time.
 You can think of yourself being in the kitchen cooking: you chop an onion, put it to fry, and while it's being fried you chop a tomato, but you are not doing all of those things at the same time: you distribute your time between those tasks.
-Paralelism would be to stir fry onions with one hand while with the other one you chop a tomato.
+Parallelism would be to stir fry onions with one hand while with the other one you chop a tomato.

-At the moment of this writing, Crystal has concurrency support but not paralelism: several tasks can be executed, and a bit of time will be spent on each of these, but two code paths are never executed at the same exact time.
+At the moment of this writing, Crystal has concurrency support but not parallelism: several tasks can be executed, and a bit of time will be spent on each of these, but two code paths are never executed at the same exact time.

 A Crystal program executes in a single operating system thread, except the Garbage Collector (GC) which implements a concurrent mark-and-sweep (currently [Boehm GC](http://www.hboehm.info/gc/)).

 ### Fibers

 To achieve concurrency, Crystal has fibers.
-A fiber is in a way similar to an operating system thread execpt that it's much more lightweight and its execution is managed internally by the process.
-So, a program will spawn multiple fibers and Crystal wil make sure to execute them when the time is right.
+A fiber is in a way similar to an operating system thread except that it's much more lightweight and its execution is managed internally by the process.
+So, a program will spawn multiple fibers and Crystal will make sure to execute them when the time is right.

 ### Event loop